Mte90/deoplete-wp-hooks/README.md

 Plugin 'mte90/deoplete-wp-hooks', { 'do': './install.sh' }
 ```

-Autoamtically will download the latest version of the JSON files.
+Automatically will download the latest version of the JSON files.

 ## Parameters

 `let g:wphooks_dir='your-new-path'`

-To specify a custom path for the json files.
+To specify a custom path for the json files, there is already a default value.